Skip to content

 A market-size snapshot for the winter holiday baseline: trillion-dollar forecast, average planned spend, and peak shopping volume in one exportable asset.

-NRF said 48% of Mother's Day shoppers prioritized uniqueness in 2025, and Father's Day interest in subscription boxes climbed from 34% to 43% in six years.
+Uniqueness and memory-making are the useful gifting signals inside the retail totals: NRF reported 48% of Mother's Day shoppers prioritized uniqueness, while Father's Day subscription-box interest rose from 34% to 43% in six years.

 How much money is moving through gift shopping?